Industrial Application of Inorganic Chemistry

 Conclusion

 Industrial applications of inorganic chemistry are vast and extend to multiple sectors.
-This field continues to drive technological advancements and contribute to various industries.
+This field continues to drive technological advancements and contribute significantly to various industries.
 Understanding the basic concepts, techniques, and applications of inorganic chemistry is essential for researchers, scientists, and engineers involved in industrial processes.